 Protests in the Philippines

 Anti-government protests are relatively common in the Philippines.
-Anti-US protests often take place in Manila (in the vicinity of the US embassy).
-Activists have long been opposed to the presence of the US military in the region and an agreement that allows US troops to hold joint training with the Philippines army.
+Anti-US protests are known to take place in Manila (in the vicinity of the US embassy).
+Activists have long been opposed to the presence of the US military in the region.
 Although most demonstrations are peaceful, expats should avoid them as a precaution.

 Problems in the southern Philippines

 Safety in the southern Philippines remains uncertain due to the ongoing activity of Islamist insurgent groups.
-These groups have carried out attacks against government buildings, public transport, local markets and religious festivals in recent times, and are often involved in armed clashes with government forces.
+These groups have carried out attacks against government buildings, public transport, local markets and religious festivals and are often involved in armed clashes with government forces.

 Insurgent groups in the Philippines, particularly Abu Sayyaf, have also been responsible for kidnapping several people, including foreign nationals.